Highland Radio

-Highland Radio is the local radio service for the County Donegal (North) franchise, operating under a licence from the Broadcasting Authority of Ireland (BAI).

-The station began broadcasting on 15 March 1990, and is franchised until 2024.
+Highland Radio is a local radio service in County Donegal in Ireland.
+Operating under a licence from the Broadcasting Authority of Ireland (BAI), Highland Radio has multiple frequencies.
+The station began broadcasting on 15 March 1990.

 Headquartered at the Mountain Top in Letterkenny, Highland broadcasts throughout large parts of Ulster (especially West Ulster), with it being received in the nearby city of Derry and in much of the rest of County Londonderry, as well as in large parts of County Tyrone and County Fermanagh, and in parts of County Antrim.
 It has the highest market share of any local station within the Republic of Ireland.

 History

 Highland began broadcasting on 15 March 1990.

 On 31 May 2005, it was announced that the station was to be purchased by Scottish Radio Holdings for €7 million.
 However, SRH itself was acquired by Emap 21 days later.
 The deal was cleared by both the BCI and the Irish Competition Authority.
 Emap's sole changes to the station were increasing the bandwidth of their web streams from 20 kbit/s to 128 kbit/s, with no format or presenter changes.

 Denis O'Brien's Communicorp was the highest bidder for Emap's Irish operations when that company decided to sell its radio stations, buying FM104, Highland Radio and Today FM on 14 July 2007.
 In October 2007, the Broadcasting Commission of Ireland (BCI) approved Communicorp's proposed takeover of Today FM and Highland Radio, but not FM104.
 The deal was completed by January 2008.
 Due to a Competition Authority decision, Communicorp was required to sell-on FM104, which it did (to UTV Media) immediately upon its acquisition.
 O'Brien offloaded Highland Radio in mid-2008.

 Orangold, a company owned by the Rabbitt family, completed the purchase of Highland Radio from Denis O'Brien's Communicorp Group in July 2008.
 Gerry Rabbitt is a founder shareholder of Galway Bay FM and was managing director of Galway Bay FM for 10 years.

 On 12 August 2012, Highland Radio received an international exclusive interview with Jamaican sprinter Usain Bolt live on air from the Summer Olympics in Stratford in London.

 Charlie Collins quit as general manager in June 2013.
 Collins had also been "head of sport".
 Oisin Kelly succeeded Collins as "head of sport" the next day.

 Pio McCann, who died in October 2020, was recognised for his interviews with American country music figures, including Johnny Cash, Dolly Parton, Kris Kristofferson, Charley Pride and Garth Brooks, and, notably, gave Daniel O'Donnell his first interview.
 He was part of the evening schedule at the station.